The Argotist Online

 transit” to gauge the appeal of a song.
 Hooks, refrains, choruses are the

 obvious way.
 Involvement in a song indicates immediately an appreciation of the

 work.
 Saying that, there is nothing wrong with a quiet audience, just as long as

 they are not moving towards you….

-When you read poetry in school or elsewhere did you recognize any connection to
+you read poetry in school or elsewhere did you recognize any connection to the

-Absolutely not.
+not.
 But that is my age, dearie.
-In the late fifties, there weren’t
+In the late fifties, there weren’t many

 Berry, Leiber and Stoller, Buddy Holly were all terrific, witty lyricists, but